julienlebren/elastic_app_search/README.md

 ```

 ### Search filters

+This setting is available through the query modifier `.filter`.

 This feature intends to filter documents that contain a specific field value.
 It's only available on text, number, and date fields.